 Across the region, BLP has been pouring resources into technological investments, including the development of software aimed at providing a client quote based on a calculation of the expected hours required for a project.
 It has also invested in its accounting and billing software in recent years, as well as an AI platform for the automation of notary public services.
 BLP counts on four internal programmers, who work across the firm to develop technological innovation.
 In addition to this, BLP has set up an innovation committee responsible for identifying products on the market that could benefit the firm.
 The aim of the committee is also to encourage lawyers and clients alike to suggest technological improvements that could streamline the outfit’s services to patrons.

-The firm is also a popular choice among Latin America’s largest companies.
-According to in-house counsel research conducted by Latin Lawyer’s affiliate, the Latin American Corporate Counsel Association, BLP – across Central America – represents 14 of 100 of the biggest companies in Latin America.
-This makes it the most popular firm among these clients in Central America.
+BLP’s client-centric approach, as well as its presence in cross-border transactional work, makes it a popular choice for an array of clients.
+The firm’s strength is further evidenced by its popularity among Latin America’s largest companies.
+According to in-house counsel research conducted by Latin Lawyer’s affiliate, the Latin American Corporate Counsel Association (LACCA), BLP in Central America represents 19 out of the 100 largest companies in Latin America.
+That makes it the most popular Central American firm among these clients.

 BLP’s Guatemalan office is in the country’s capital.
-Outside of the country, the firm has offices in El Salvador and Nicaragua, as well as the Honduran cities of Tegucigalpa and San Pedro Sula.
-The firm’s largest office is in San José, Costa Rica.
-There, it maintains one real estate outpost in Los Sueños and two newly opened offices in Guanacaste.
-The firm established a representative office in Madrid in 2017.
-Since 2019, a special counsel is based in Mexico City who focuses on business between Mexico and Central America.
+Elsewhere in Central America, the firm has offices in El Salvador and Nicaragua, and in the Honduran cities of Tegucigalpa and San Pedro Sula.
+The firm’s largest office is in San José, Costa Rica, where it also maintains an outpost in Los Sueños and two in Guanacaste.
+BLP established a representative office in Madrid in 2017, and since 2019 has had a special counsel based in Mexico focusing on business between Mexico and Central America.